lescardone/lescardone.github.io/_projects/2021-04-16-diamond-regression.md

 ## FINDINGS

-The model performs well on the Brilliance data, and actually consistently over-prices a group of loose diamonds in the $500 to $5,000 range.
+The model performs well on the Brilliance data and consistently over-prices a group of loose diamonds in the $500 to $5,000 range.
 There are a few points where the model really over-estimated the price.
 Upon further investigation, these few data points had the highest carat weight across the entire data set.
 The model had never seen this weight before.

 ![image](/images/regression/ppt_04.jpeg)